 - Providing legal advice about each partner’s obligation to the company and each other.

-To speak with a Colorado partnership attorney, call 720-941-7200 — Free Initial Consultation.
+To speak to our Denver company partnership law attorneys, call 720-941-7200 for FREE Initial Consultation.

-Having an effective business Partnership Agreement is one of the most valuable investments that you can make.
-A partnership agreement is a contract between the business partners that sets forth the legal obligations and duties of each other and to the company entity.
+Business Partnership Agreement: Having an effective company Partnership Agreement is one of the most valuable investments that you can make.
+A business partnership agreement is a contract between the business partners that sets forth the legal obligations and duties of each other and to the company entity.
 At Watson & Associates, LLC, our Colorado business partnership lawyers develop the details in a way that business owners understand how to handle situations and problems as they arise.
 This includes dissolution of a partnership.

 - You should at least agree upon these basic things before we start drafting your partnership agreement.

-Additional Partnership Law Information
+Additional Colorado Partnership Law Information

 - Read more relevant information about a limited liability partnership versus a general partnership.